segobee/Hamoye-Data-Science-/Stage A/README.md

 # INTRODDUCTION TO PYTHON FOR MACHINE LEARNING

-This banks the learning code and assessment through the Stage A
+This banks the learning code and assessment throughout the Stage A

+# Project set by Hamoye

+As a first step towards a productive career as a data professional, you have been assigned a project with dataset from the Food and Agriculture Organization of the United Nations.

-# Assessment
+# Dataset for Assessment

 The data used for the assessment is FoodBalanceSheets csv file